 Post-Harvest Handling of Organic Grain

 Wheat and small grain harvest is fast approaching, if it has not already happened on your farm.
-This article, partially extracted from the Organic Grain Production Guide, will hopefully provide good tips for storing and keeping good quality grain.
+This article, partially extracted from the North Carolina Organic Commodities Production Guide, will hopefully provide good tips for storing and keeping good quality grain.

 Storing organic small grains is often critical for marketing that product.
 Buyers often do not have sufficient storage capacity and/or cash-flow to accept an entire crop at one time.
 A crop may need to be stored for several weeks or months, even up to 11 months, to meet market demand.
 Often, a better price for the grain is offered months after harvest, so storage may also be an economic advantage, as well.
 To maintain grain quality during storage, insects must be kept out and the grain must be stored at proper temperature and moisture conditions.
 Split operations (conventional and organic) will need separate storage bins, or storage bins will need to be thoroughly cleaned (swept, vacuumed, blown out with pressurized air, or all of these) to prevent commingling of organic and conventional products.
 Storage bins should be labeled as organic, and records of their contents must be maintained.

 The best way to manage insect pests in stored organic grains is to avoid them.
 It is important to prevent problems in stored grain by keeping bins, ducts, and augers clean and by storing grain at a temperature lower than 60°F and at low humidity.
 Another suggested and often used method to prevent insect pest problems in stored organic wheat and corn is to add food-grade diatomaceous earth (DE) to the grain as it is being loaded into the storage bins.
 Diatomaceous earth can be sprinkled on top of the grain while it is moving in the auger to the bin, and then on top of the grain after it is loaded.
 Insecto is one brand name of DE that can be used in organic operations.
 The surface of each particle of DE is very sharp on a microscopic level, and these sharp edges cut into worms as they feed or move over the grain, causing them to desiccate.
 Be sure to talk to your grain buyer and certifier before using DE as a storage additive, and following label recommendations.
-To identify insect pests of stored grain, see the North Carolina Small Grain Production Guide storage sections.
-This publication is available through county Extension centers or online at
+To identify insect pests of stored grain, see the North Carolina Organic Commodities Production Guide.

 Handling Stored Grain